 Related Reading: 6 Reasons Why You NEED To Collaborate With Other Bloggers

-5. Analyze Your Analytics & Comment Sections // If you’re starting to feel stuck on what to schedule into your content calendar, make sure you remember to check in and analyze your Google Analytics, Pinterest analytics, and your comment sections!
+5. Analyze Your Analytics & Comment Sections // If you’re starting to feel stuck on what to schedule into your content calendar, make sure you remember to check in and analyze your Google Analytics, Pinterest Analytics, and your comment sections!
 With Google Analytics, you’re able to see what your most-read blog posts are.
 This helps to see what the majority of your readership enjoys reading the most.
 Pinterest Analytics are important for this reason, as well – it lets you see what your most pinned content is.
 Whenever someone is experiencing writer’s block, I encourage them to look in the comment section of their most popular posts.
 Often times you’ll find inspiration from your commenters, never mind some suggestions for blog posts!
 You’d be surprised what you could find there.

 6. Refer Back To Your Blog’s Mission Statement // Something that I think every blogger needs to keep in mind at all times during their blogging career is their blog’s mission statement.
 If you don’t already have a mission statement for your blog, get on that ASAP.
-Your blog’s missions statement doesn’t have to be some crazy long essay, it just has to be a sentence or two that sums up the purpose of your blog.
-It’s important to refer back to your blog’s mission statement, because you want to make sure you’re staying true to your blog’s mission throughout all of the content you post.Never lose sight of your blog's mission statement.
+Your blog’s mission statement doesn’t have to be some crazy long essay, it just has to be a sentence or two that sums up the purpose of your blog.
+It’s important to refer back to your blog’s mission statement because you want to make sure you’re staying true to your blog’s mission throughout all of the content you post.Never lose sight of your blog's mission statement.
 Always remember what your purpose is!
 Click To Tweet

 What are some ways that you plan out your content calendar?
 If you don’t yet, are you going to give it go?
 I’d love to hear how this works out for you!